Problem gambling: Similarities to other disorders

+Evolutionary psychology

+Some researchers propose that human gambling behavior reflects evolved tendencies toward risk-taking that historically conferred adaptive benefits.
+For example, gambling can be understood as a form of "risky reward-seeking," where individuals overestimate potential gains—an inclination that modern gambling industries exploit.
+From this view, men tend to gamble more and engage in higher-stakes bets because male reproductive success is often linked to risk-based competition, paralleling other risky activities like big-game hunting or physical aggression.
+Younger adults may also be more prone to gambling due to the evolutionary advantage of status-seeking during peak reproductive years.

+Other evolutionary accounts highlight the role of reward uncertainty.
+Researchers suggest that unpredictability itself motivates animals (including humans) to persevere in reward-seeking despite repeated failures, which can foster persistent gambling behaviour.
+Life History Theory further explains why some individuals are more vulnerable to problem gambling, proposing that those with a "fast" strategy (marked by impulsiveness and short-term planning) may be especially drawn to high-risk, high-reward scenarios.
+In this framework, personality traits favoring present-oriented decision-making increase susceptibility to gambling addiction, mirroring risk-taking behaviors seen in other species.

 Diagnosis

 The most common instrument used to screen for "probable pathological gambling" behavior is the South Oaks Gambling Screen (SOGS) developed by Lesieur and Blume (1987) at the South Oaks Hospital in New York City.
 In recent years the use of SOGS has declined due to a number of criticisms, including that it overestimates false positives (Battersby, Tolchard, Thomas & Esterman, 2002).

 The DSM-IV diagnostic criteria presented as a checklist is an alternative to SOGS, it focuses on the psychological motivations underpinning problem gambling and was developed by the American Psychiatric Association.
 It consists of ten diagnostic criteria.
 One frequently used screening measure based upon the DSM-IV criteria is the National Opinion Research Center DSM Screen for Gambling Problems (NODS).
 The Canadian Problem Gambling Inventory (CPGI) and the Victorian Gambling Screen (VGS) are newer assessment measures.
 The Problem Gambling Severity Index, which focuses on the harms associated with problem gambling, is composed of nine items from the longer CPGI.
 The VGS is also harm based and includes 15 items.
 The VGS has proven validity and reliability in population studies as well as Adolescents and clinic gamblers.